hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/636_vii_sharat_chakravarty.md

 Disciple: Well, sir, how is it that desires rise even after mental concentration is acquired?

-Swamiji: Those are the outcome of previous Samskâras (deep-rooted impressions or tendencies).
-When Buddha was on the point of merging in Samadhi (superconsciousness), Mâra made his appearance.
+Swamiji: Those are the outcome of previous Samskāras (deep-rooted impressions or tendencies).
+When Buddha was on the point of merging in Samadhi (superconsciousness), Māra made his appearance.
 There was really no Mara extraneous to the mind; it was only the external reflection of the mind's previous Samskaras.